 Phosphorus to lose weight

 Additionally, oatmeal is pretty rich in phosphorus.
-100g contains 410 mg of phosphorus.
-We need about 700 mg of phosphorus a day.
+100g contains 80 mg of phosphorus.
+We need 700 mg of phosphorus a day.
 Phosphorus is necessary for good health.

 Furthermore, we need adequate amounts of phosphorus for a normal body weight.
 Phosphorus may increase thermogenesis and also provide muscles with more energy.
 Hence, we are more active throughout the day.
 So, we burn more calories.